I have done thousands of pull-ups throughout the years—they are one of my favorite exercises.

-Of course, other muscles are involved during a pull-up, but this still doesn’t change the fact that pull-ups are going to be super hard for many people (even if they don’t weigh a lot).
+Of course, other muscles are involved during the pull-up too, but this still doesn’t change the fact that pull-ups are going to be very hard on your back muscles.

 Now that we have covered the important details, we can clearly see what makes pull-ups so hard when you weight more:

-- The more you weight, the more strain you will place on an already very hard exercise;
+- The more you weigh, the more difficult you will make an exercise, which is already very challenging.

-- Pull-ups limit the use of the biceps (used in chin-ups), thus putting all the stress on an arguably smaller muscle.
+- Pull-ups limit the use of the biceps (which is used in chin-ups) and put more stress on your back muscles and forearms.

 - Extra weight in the form of a higher body fat percentage does not add to the overall strength.

-In other words, every single pound or oz, you gain will add up and make pull-ups harder.
-I will get to that again in the article, but this is why you need to optimize your weight gain.
-What that means is that you want to gain weight, which will be making you stronger (think gaining muscle as opposed to fat or other types of weight).
+In other words, every single pound you gain will make pull-ups harder.
+What that means is that you want to gain only weight, which will make you stronger (think gaining muscle as opposed to fat).

 Can Overweight People Do Pull-Ups?

-I have even seen people that are overweight and can do a muscle-up!
+I have even seen people that are overweight and still able to do muscle-ups.

-The problem with pull-ups is that it is already such a difficult exercise that really even gaining one pound more may result in lower pull-up reps.
+The problem with pull-ups is that it is already such a difficult exercise that even gaining one pound may have an impact on your pull-up count.
 I know because I have experienced it myself more than once.